 Who is Nikola Tesla?
 What are His Life and Inventions?

-Nikola Tesla was born on July 10, 1856 in Smiljan, Croatia.
+Nikola Tesla was born on July 10, 1856 in Smiljan, Austro-Hungarian.
 Tesla, who lived isolated from society, died on January 7, 1943, and was poor when he died.
 Nikola Tesla was an engineer and scientist who designed the alternating current electrical system, which is the electrical system widely used in the world today.
 He also invented the Tesla Coil, which is still used in radio technology.
-Born in modern-day Croatia, Tesla went to the United States in 1884 and worked briefly with Thomas Edison first.
+Born in modern-day Austro-Hungarian, Tesla went to the United States in 1884 and worked briefly with Thomas Edison first.
 Later, he sold many patent rights to George Westing House, including machines operating with alternating current.

 A Genius: Nikola Tesla

-Nikola Tesla was born on July 10, 1856 in Smiljan, Croatia.
+Nikola Tesla was born on July 10, 1856 in Smiljan, Austro-Hungarian.
 Tesla was one of the family’s five children, including her siblings, Dane, Milka, Marica, and Angelina.
 Tesla’s interest in electrical inventions came from his mother Djuka Mandic, who invented small home appliances in his spare time as his son grew up.

 Nikola Tesla’s father, Milutin Tesla, was a Serbian orthodox priest and writer.
 Milutin Tesla wanted his son to be a priest, but Nikola Tesla’s interest was science.
 After studying at Realschule in Karlstadt, Germany, he continued his education at the school of Austrian Polytechnic University in Grazda.
 Tesla, who later moved to Budapest, worked here for a while at the Central Telephone Exchange.